pypy/pypy/rpython/doc/faq.rst

 that a program will manipulate by doing a static analysis.
 It should be clear if you are familiar with Python, but if in doubt see [BRETT]_.

-If you want a fast Python program, please use the PyPy JIT_ instead.
+If you want a fast Python program, please use the PyPy :doc:`JIT <jit/index>` instead.

-.. _JIT: jit/index.html

 ..
 [BRETT] Brett Cannon,
            Localized Type Inference of Atomic Types in Python,